Bell CH-146 Griffon: Haiti and Balkans

 CH-146s have been deployed in Haiti.
 They were deployed during Operation Standard and Operation Constable between 1996 and 1997.
 They were deployed more recently during Operation Halo in 2004 and Operation Hestia in 2010.

 Griffons have been deployed in Bosnia and Kosovo during Operation Kinetic between 1999 and 2000 and Operation Paladium between 1998 and 2004.

 Afghanistan

 In 2007, the Canadian American Strategic Review suggested that the Canadian Forces consider deploying Griffons to Afghanistan, because they were comparable to the UH-1 Hueys deployed by the United States Marine Corps.
+The USMC used both the Bell UH-1N Twin Huey (also used by Canada) and the newer Bell UH-1Y Venom.

 On 26 November 2008, the Canadian Forces announced in a statement that eight Griffons would be modified to act as armed escorts for CH-147 Chinook helicopters in Afghanistan.
 Equipped with a M134D Minigun, the helicopters were employed in a defensive and support role, including the evacuation of battlefield casualties.
 The eight CH-146s arrived at Kandahar International Airport on 20 December 2008.